speedscale/docs/docs/guides/advanced-filters.md

 `includeKeys` tells the JSON comparator to only pay attention to the listed keys.

-4. Trigger snpashot creation (see instructions at beginning of this page)
+4. Trigger snapshot creation (see instructions at beginning of this page)

 ## Filter by HTTP Header Value